CN-TU/pysdoclust/README.md

 # SDOclust experiments

-Dear users (and reviewers),
+Dear reviewers,

-This is the version of SDOclust used in our tests and experiments as shown in the paper submission.
-This package is created to meet best practices of Reproducible Research (RR) through a DOI-citable source.
-This version is fully operative.
+This is the version of SDOclust (fully operative) used in our tests and experiments as shown in the paper submission.
+If (and/or after) the paper is accepted for publication, we will transform this current version into a DOI-citable package in figshare to meet best practices of Reproducible Research (RR).
+This repository will remain, but migth change due to potential updates.

 Please, note that [tables], [plots] and [cddiag] folders contain results as provided in the paper.
-By running the scripts below files with results will be overwritten.
+By running the scripts below, files with results will be overwritten.

 ## Main python files
 - *dependencies.py*: installs required python packages